galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 az role assignment create --assignee <appId> --role Contributor
 ```

+*The following sections of the guide will take you step-by-step through the process of setting up a WebLogic cluster on AKS - remaining as close as possible to a native Kubernetes experience.
+This allows you to understand and customize each step.
+If you wish to have a more automated experience that abstracts some lower level details, you can skip to the [Automation](#automation) section.*

 ## Create Azure Kubernetes Service (AKS) Cluster

 AKS is a managed Kubernetes service that lets you quickly deploy and